aafaz/aafaz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ► I am committed to staying at the forefront of AI advancements, regularly participating in conferences and contributing to research publications.
-I am always looking to connect with AI enthusiasts and data science professionals on LinkedIn.
+I am always looking to connect with AI enthusiasts and data science professionals.
+You can connect with me on <b><a href="https://www.linkedin.com/in/aafazilahi/"> LinkedIn or my portfolio website <b><a href="https://aafazai.com/services"> my portfolio website</a> </b>